Last Updated on by Buayifa

 4. Use a separate washcloth to wipe down-there after rinsing

 Have you ever noticed strings of blood when you are taking a shower on your period days?

 Sometimes you’d notice them on your big towel, and you don’t want that.

-So what you can do is have a separate towel for wiping down-there after showers or rinsing between pad changes.
+So what you can do is use a separate towel for wiping down-there after showers, or rinsing between pad changes.
+Dark-colored ones preferably.

 And don’t forget to wash it and use a fresh one the following day.